Anjana's Grey Hair Transformation

 When I dyed my hair for the first time…

 As a teenager, you can’t bypass the feeling of looking awesome and perfect.
-That’s what happened to me as I saw some pesky silver strands peeping out of my dark brown hair.
-I was so disappointed and discouraged.
-A feeling of low self-esteem as I thought something was wrong with me.
-So I started covering those few silver strands with Heena.
+That’s what happened to me when I saw some pesky silver strands peeping out of my dark brown hair.
+I was so disappointed and discouraged, feeling low self-esteem as I thought something was wrong with me.
+So, I started covering those few silver strands with Heena.

 36, I found it the best age to embrace my natural colour, and I ditched the hair colour.

-What do I think people think when they look at my hair without color..
+What do I think people think when they look at my hair without colour?

-I see more shocked faces as it’s unbelievable for them to see so many silvers sparkling on a young-faced girl.
+I see more shocked faces as it’s unbelievable for them to see so many silvers sparkling on the head of a young girl.

 Anjana's going grey journey indian silver hair woman www.sparklingsilvers.com